VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: Conclusion

 \section{Conclusion}

 We launch VISTA-Bench, an interesting and systematic benchmark spanning multimodal perception, reasoning, knowledge, and unimodal understanding, using decoupled visualized-text inputs rather than pure-text queries.
-Through extensive evaluation of over 20 representative VLMs, we uncover a substantial modality gap: models that perform strongly on pure text often degrade markedly when identical semantic content is presented as visualized text, with the gap widening as perceptual difficulty increases.
+Through extensive evaluation of over 30 representative VLMs, we uncover a substantial modality gap: models that perform strongly on pure text often degrade markedly when identical semantic content is presented as visualized text, with the gap widening as perceptual difficulty increases.
 Besides, our experiments reveal that this phenomenon is pervasive across both unimodal and multimodal understanding scenarios, consistently leading to perceptual failures across modalities.
+OCR-based baselines further show that stronger text extraction narrows the modality gap, yet residual degradation remains beyond recognition errors.
 In summary, VISTA-Bench establishes a principled evaluation and elevates text-as-pixels to a crucial challenge, motivating the evolution of textual and visual tokenization toward more unified and robust language representations.